 The Switch is used to start/stop the rover and the bumpers are used in object avoidance.
 One end of the switch and bumpers should be connected to the ardunio's +5v pin and the other end to the Arduino's digital pins 2 (switch), 3 (left bumper) or 4 (right bumper) as well as through a 1k resistor to ground.

 # The Range Finders

 The range finders are used to detect table edges to avoid falling off surfaces and should be mounted facing down at the front of the rover.
 I used an uncommon ir range finders in that they do not report the distance back, but instead drive the input pins high if there is an object within 5cm or low otherwise.
 This makes the code much simpler since we only really care about this cutoff point.
 You could replace these with normal range finders, but you would have to modify the code to make use of them (I recommend the NewPing library if you do decide to use them).

-You can optionally connect two LEDs from pins 12 and 13 to ground, or use the LED built into the arduinos 13th pin which shows when the rover is running or not.
-The 12th pin is mostly used for debugging so is not needed.
+You can optionally connect two LEDs from pins 12 and 13 to ground, or use the LED built into the Arduino's 13th pin which shows when the rover is running or not.
+The 12th pin is mostly used for debugging and is not needed.

 You should now have a fully functional rover capable of avoiding obstacles and table edges that can easily be expanded upon.
 Some ideas for expansions:

-- Add a line sensor to make the rover follow pre-layed paths
+- Add a line sensor to make the rover follow paths on the floor

 - Add ranger finders as bumpers

 - Add some LRDs to make the rover follow lights

 - Create a remote control using IR emitter/detector